 This doesn’t mean that they are allowed to exceed the hours they can play video games.
 While you strictly monitor the content and hours spent, you can still encourage them to be active learners.

-It’s also a great idea to keep them away from using headphones on their devices so that you can always hear the content or the language being used in the video game.
+It’s also a great idea to keep them from using headphones on their devices so that you can always hear the content or language used in the video game.
 Be careful; many games have been banned in various countries for using language that is not child-appropriate.